 Who will I speak with about my problem/concern?

-You will first speak with our EAP Program Coordinator, Clare Armstrong-Seward.
-Clare will assess each individual situation and make an appropriate referral.
-Clare can be reached by calling 315.684.6207 and leaving a message on her confidential voicemail.
-Assistance can be attained 24hrs by calling 1.800.822.0244 if Clare cannot be reached or it is after normal business hours.
+ou will first speak with one of our EAP Program Coordinators, Clare Armstrong-Seward or Gregg DeLuca.
+The coordinator will assess each individual situation and make an appropriate referral.
+Clare can be reached by calling 315.684.6207; Gregg can be reached by calling 315.684.6389.
+Assistance can be attained 24 hours by calling 1.800.822.0244 if a campus coordinator cannot be reached or it is after normal business hours.

 Most employees have insurance to assist in paying for necessary services.
 The EAP Coordinator will assist you in answering questions regarding insurance.

 Yes.
 Any information regarding your situation is kept completely confidential.
 The EAP Coordinator recognizes the sensitivity of personal situations and will not release any information regarding an employee's problem or concern.

 A supervisor is not notified when an employee voluntarily comes to EAP for help.
 Your information is confidential!
 A supervisor can only be notified if you sign a consent form to release this information.

 Where would I be meeting someone to discuss my situation?